-With the ever-growing pursuit of sustainability, the power tool industry is increasingly transitioning from gas-powered to battery-powered tools.
+With the ever-growing pursuit of sustainability, the power tool industry is increasingly transitioning from AC powered, gas-powered, or pneumatic tools to battery-powered tools.
 This shift has numerous benefits, but it also requires a new understanding of handling and maintenance.
 It is crucial for operators to recognize these battery-powered tools many times require different safety protocols compared to their gas-powered counterparts.

 The following tips are to help educate on some of the benefits and the necessary precautions when adopting a battery-powered power tool and lawn equipment fleet.